fileinvite-org/laravel-url-signer/README.md

 ```

 ## Usage outside Laravel

-If you're working on a non-Laravel project, you can use the [framework agnostic version](https://github.com/spatie/url-signer).
+If you're working on a non-Laravel project, you can use the [framework agnostic version by Spatie](https://github.com/spatie/url-signer).

 ## Contributing